kazurayam/UsingJsonPathToReadWebServiceResponse/README.md

 ## Notes

-The Zephyr for JIRA's original format uses Cycle ID (e.g, "13") as a key of Json object.
+The Zephyr for JIRA's original format uses Cycle ID (e.g, "13") as the key of Json objects.
 Why do they do that?
+I can't believe this!
 This makes consumer programs a lot complicated.

 Pity, Evan.
 I feel your pain.
-The poorly designed JSON format is the cause of your problems.
+Poorly designed JSON format is the cause of your problems.

 I would rather like it to be in the format as follows: